Quakers -- Michigan

 Subject Source: Library of Congress Subject Headings

 Found in 3 Collections and/or Records:

 Overview Contains the papers of Carlisle G. Davidson, Quaker editor.
 Chiefly correspondence and articles, including editorial correspondence concerning the periodical, The Pentecostal Friend, published by the Evangelical Friends Association, a Quaker Pentecostal organization located in Detroit, Michigan, and correspondence concerning the formation of the Elgon Yearly Meeting in East Africa.

-Scope and Content note This collection is composed of the single, handwritten diary of William Kennard.
-Kennard records his travels through Ohio, Michigan (specifically the newly established Adrian Monthly Meeting), New York, Canada, Connecticut, Vermont and Pennsylvania, including mode of travel by rail, steam and canal boat and coach, and comments on visits to Quaker Meetings and with Friends.
-The diary gives a view of mid-19th century America and Canada through Kennard's eyes.
-In Toronto, he observes the "colored...
+Overview William Kennard was a Quaker minister of Somerset Monthly Meeting.
+Kennard's diary records his travels through Ohio, Michigan, New York, Canada, Connecticut, Vermont, and Pennsylvania, including travel by rail, steam and canal boat, and coach, and comments on visits to Quaker Meetings and with Friends.

 Abstract Contains transcriptions of John Mott's letters to family and friends and journals, probably compiled to circulate in manuscript form.
 Also some original letters from John Mott to his family.
 Mott wrote extensively on his religious views, particularly on Quaker testimony and the issues of the Hicksite separation, as well as the conflicts within Genesee Yearly Meeting which led to the separation of Congregational (Progressive) Friends.
 Of special interest is a draft of responses to queries dated...